-If there’s any song which gets dug back out for the holidays – at least those ahead of the festive gorging on the horizon – it’s Bobby ‘Boris’ Pickett’s landmark hit, “The Monster Mash”.
+If there’s any song that gets dug back out for the holidays – at least those ahead of the festive gorging on the horizon – it’s Bobby ‘Boris’ Pickett’s landmark hit, “The Monster Mash.”
 It’s likely you probably have the chorus in your head already as you read those words – and who can blame you?
 For a novelty hit from 1962, it really has done a number on the radio over the years.
-Today’s trick-or-treaters likely know how to ‘do the mash’, too – but how exactly did the song come about, and what’s the secret to its incredible longevity?
+Today’s trick-or-treaters likely know how to “do the mash,” too – but how exactly did the song come about, and what’s the secret to its incredible longevity?

 “The Monster Mash” wasn’t just a graveyard smash, but a Billboard one, too.
 Pickett, who led the ‘Crypt-Kickers’ on the record, was an actor and impressionist, which naturally helped the vocalist usher Boris Karloff-esque vocals to the masses.
 While recording “The Mash” only took Pickett and his bandmate Leonard Capizzi an afternoon, it would go on to be the big number one song of the Halloween season.
 Is there a record that has even more aptly taken that spot?
 Though it may have only taken an hour to write, few Halloween tunes have held the airwaves for quite so long.

 Pickett’s rise to fame was, for all intents and purposes, fairly unintentional.
 He was a budding performer, normally known for crooning with a group down at his local clubs.
 It was only when crowds started latching onto his impressions that he realized he could make his Karloff tones travel.